hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

     <td> Fiber Channel SAN (Storage Area Network) used for data path between Compute Servers and 3PAR arrays
 </table>

 The Network Administrator must set up routing and firewalls for tenants to access service APIs which are only exposed on the management network.
-Find more information on guidelines for setting up security firewalls and routing here. **(refer to document from David Graves) need to get input**
+Find more information on guidelines for setting up security firewalls and routing here.
+For more information on security network see [Network security](/helion/openstack/ga/install/security/).

 ####ESX Physical Network {#ESX-physical-network}
 <table>